Giovanni-LN/Giovanni-LN/README.md

 ###

 📚 - My name is Giovanni Lima and I am a Computer Science student at UFRPE (7th semester).
-💻 - I am currently an intern in full-stack development at [ISI-TICS](https://github.com/isi-tics/).

 ###